Skip to main content

 The 3-point sermon outline is a simple but powerful way to convey the main points of any sermon.
 There are so many ways to use the 3-point outline to inspire and encourage the listeners.
 However, over time the pastor will need to use new ways of delivering this type of outline so it doesn’t get “stale” to the congregation.

-It will be challenging at first and may take extra time but the trade-off is that the congregation will be more engaged.
-This in turn will help their spiritual life and bring vitality to the church.
-The extra time and energy are well worth the payoff of using these 5 innovative strategies in developing exciting, new 3-point outline messages.
+It will be challenging at first and may take extra time, but the trade-off is that the congregation will be more engaged.
+This, in turn, will help their spiritual life and bring vitality to the church.
+The extra time and energy are worth the payoff of using these 5 innovative strategies to develop exciting, new 3-point outline messages.